Welcome to NEW ZEALAND. Population 4,500000

 Located in the Southern Pacific Ocean.
 Six pocket sized cities house 90 percent of the population over two large islands.
 If you're looking for a recreational break then Zealand is a serious contender for this.
 You can even hire a 'motorized camper' and do your own thing in our clean green country.
 Summer comes in late January, ideal time to visit.
 Don't forget, we drive on the left side & there's no tipping.

-Method two:- Build a rig that can raise & lower you Antennas height.
-Then Peak a DX Signal's direction, then adjust the Array's Height while looking for Positive signal variances on your S meter.
-In doing so, you may find several Peaks & Nulls.
-Once a peak is found, simply cross reference this receive peak with your TX signal via 'w.w.w.remote SDR dot org'.
-Find a suitable remote SDR receiver, tune it to your transmitters frequency & note all the positive variance readings as you are raising and lowering your Antenna while transmitting.
-Its that easy.
-Note the receive and transmitt variances should be equal.
-This suggested method is your easy cross referenc test and checks the facts that you have established are true & correct.
-HFTA computer simulation offers helpful broad band 'indicative only' height ranges while this additional manual method is exacting on 'sweet spot extraction' and 'null dampening' over the height range tested.
-Once established and set up correctly, will offer you terrific DX results
+Method two for more gain still:- Build a rig that can raise & lower your Array height.
+You probally already know your Optimin DX Path , so in this direction simply adjust your Array's height while looking for Positive signal variances over and above the start off reading.
+In doing so you may find several Peaks & Nulls.
+Once a peak is found, simply cross reference this peak with your TX signal via 'w.w.w.remote SDR dot org'.
+Find a suitable remote SDR receiver thats able to hear your signal, tune it to your transmitters frequency & note all the positive variance as you raise and lower your Antenna while transmitting.
+Note the receive & transmitt variances should be the same.
+This suggested method is a basic cross reference test for both RC & TX and confirms the new vertically height tuned position as the most effective on that distant SDR receiver and on your own receiver.

 You must be logged in to file a report on this page